Subject Leader : Lesley Saddington

 IMPLEMENTATION

-At Holy Trinity, Reception and KS1 have a weekly music lesson following the Kapow scheme.
+At Holy Trinity, Reception and KS1 have a weekly music lesson following the LMS Charanga scheme.
 KS2 have music lessons delivered by Lambeth Music Services which include violins, MX tech and general music lessons - recorder, percussion and singing.

 Weekly Praise & Worship - this is a chance for the whole school to get together and sing.
 The songs we sing are based on our school values and scripture, and allow us to express ourselves through the gift of music.